pbosetti/RuBitlash/README.markdown

 INTRODUCTION
 ============
-RuBitlash is a Ruby interface with the wonderfukl Bitlash library for Arduino.
+RuBitlash is a Ruby interface with the wonderful Bitlash library for Arduino.
 [Bitlash](http://bitlash.net/) is an [Arduino](http://arduino.cc) library that allows direct interaction via serial port with the microcontroller.
 Thanks to Bill Roy for writing it!